#

 May 4, 2026

-Your employees trust text messages far more than they trust emails.
-This simple psychological fact is the engine behind the rising threat of smishing.
-While your team may be trained to spot a suspicious email, their defenses are often lower when a fraudulent message appears on their phone.
-To build a resilient security culture, you must address this vulnerability head-on by clearly explaining the difference between phishing and smishing.
-It’s not just about the medium; it’s about the context, the emotional response, and the speed of interaction.
-A modern Human Risk Management program accounts for these nuances, analyzing behavioral signals to predict which employees are most susceptible and delivering targeted interventions to fortify your human firewall.
+Your employees trust text messages far more than emails.
+This simple psychological fact fuels the rising threat of smishing.
+While your team may be trained to spot a suspicious email, their defenses are often down when a message appears on their phone.
+This vulnerability is exactly what a modern phishing smishing attack exploits.
+Building a resilient security culture means addressing this head-on.
+It’s not just about the medium; it’s about context and speed.
+A modern Human Risk Management (HRM) program predicts which employees are most susceptible and guides them with targeted interventions to counter this risk.

 At its core, phishing is a form of digital deception.
 Attackers impersonate a trusted person or organization to trick an employee into sharing private information or taking an action that compromises security.
 The goal is almost always malicious: to steal credentials, gain access to sensitive systems, deploy ransomware, or trick someone into making a fraudulent payment.
 It’s a social engineering tactic that bypasses technical controls by targeting the most valuable and vulnerable asset: your people.